ThomasVon2021/Raspberry-HDMI-CSI-I2S/README.md

 ## C780A picture
 ![](/images/C780A.jpg)
 ## version
-C780 module is divided into C780A and C780B versions according to the number of CSI-2 channels.
+C780 module is divided into C780A and C780B versions according to the number of CSI-2 channels.C780A supports 2 CSI-2 channels, up to 1080P50fps HDMI input.And C780B supports 4 CSI-2 channels, up to 1080P60fps HDMI input.